 Osteoporosis is a degenerative bone disease that leads to debilitating bone fractures.
 The Dual Energy X-ray Absorptiometry (DEXA) scan is an enhanced form of X-ray used to measure bone loss.
 Testing is recommended for men starting at age 60 and women at menopause.

-Genetic analysis services include a confidential, in-depth summary of your genetic predisposition for a variety of health conditions such as colon cancer, Type 2 diabetes, and heart disease, as well as personalized information on which medications may work best for you.
+Genetic analysis services include a confidential, in-depth summary of your genetic predisposition for a variety of health conditions such as colon cancer, Type 2 diabetes and heart disease.
 Also included is unlimited access to genetic experts who will help you understand your results and what to focus on so you can take action.

 Optional wellness procedures available for women include: